 The Band Leader decides which musicians are ready to play for public performances.

-The practice season runs from early September to the last Thursday before Wimborne Minster Folk Festival in June.
+The practice season starts on the first Thursday in September and runs to the last Thursday before Wimborne Minster Folk Festival in June.
 Performances (especially paid bookings) can happen at any time of year, but will primarily be outside the practice season.

 Subs and Accounts